scott-griffiths/bitstring/doc/bitstring_classes.rst

 The bitstring module
 --------------------

-The bitstring module provides four classes, :class:`Bits`, :class:`BitArray`, :class:`ConstBitStream` and :class:`BitStream`. :class:`Bits` is the simplest, and represents an immutable sequence of bits, while :class:`BitArray` adds various methods that modify the contents (these classes are intended to loosely mirror ``bytes`` and ``bytearray`` in Python 3).
+AThe bitstring module provides four classes, :class:`Bits`, :class:`BitArray`, :class:`ConstBitStream` and :class:`BitStream`. :class:`Bits` is the simplest, and represents an immutable sequence of bits, while :class:`BitArray` adds various methods that modify the contents (these classes are intended to loosely mirror ``bytes`` and ``bytearray``).
 The 'Stream' classes have additional methods to treat the bits as a file or stream.

 If you need to change the contents of a bitstring after creation then you must use either the :class:`BitArray` or :class:`BitStream` classes.
 If you need to use bitstrings as keys in a dictionary or members of a set then you must use either a :class:`Bits` or a :class:`ConstBitStream`.
 In this section the generic term 'bitstring' is used to refer to an object of any of these classes.